pablocarderam/jOpqua/README.md

 likelihoods are defined at the level of the `Class`.
 This means that `Class` weights within a `Population` not only are weighted according to the sum of `Host` weights, but are also multiplied by `Class`-specific rates.

+The structs corresponding to `Pathogen`, `Immunity`, `Host`, `Class`, `Population`, and `Model` represent the fundamental entities that are simulated in jOpqua.
+It is worth pointing out that each `Immunity` is associated to a specific `ImmunityType` defining the functions by which immunity affects functions in the model.
+Similarly, each `Class` is associated to a `ClassParameters` entity, which defines all parameters corresponding to entities within the `Class` (including `ImmunityTypes` available within the `Class`) as well as parameters of the `Class` itself.

 This model structure is pretty flexible: we can accommodate metapopulation structures, host compartments with different epidemiological parameters (not